 It seemed the perfect time to share some easy home energy saving ideas.
 Many of us are trying to reign in our budgets, especially in areas like Rhode Island where I live.
 We are getting hit two-fold, with both post-holiday bills and winter energy costs.
-The great news is there are painless ways to save by reducing your usage and changing to a less expensive electricity provider, such as Direct Energy.
+The great news is there are painless ways to save by reducing your usage.

 10 Easy Home Energy Saving Ideas